timonviola/zmk-corne-rdv/README.md

 # Inspiration and credits
 [Dvorak layout](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout).

-This config is a modified implementation of [progpammers dvorak](https://www.kaufmann.no/roland/dvorak/).
-I think this is closest to [real programmers dvorak](https://github.com/ThePrimeagen/keyboards/blob/master/README.md).
+This config is a modified implementation of [programmers dvorak](https://www.kaufmann.no/roland/dvorak/).
+This layout is close to [real programmers dvorak](https://github.com/ThePrimeagen/keyboards/blob/master/README.md).
-Deviation from progpammers dvorat is that I do not remap `numbers`, but do optimize brackets and some symbols.
+Deviation from programmers dvorak is that I do not remap `numbers`, but do optimize brackets and some symbols.

 Also see [my qmk config](https://github.com/timonviola/qmk_firmware) I use for my wired corne.